 Archive - 2014 - News Article

-Expect mostly clear conditions tonight, with a low around 74 and southeastern winds at 5 to 10 mph.
+Expect clear conditions tonight, with a low around 25 and wind chill values between 16 and 21.
+Winds will be from the east at 5 to 10 mph, becoming south after midnight.

 Sweetwater found out Friday who its next playoff opponent will be.
 The Mustangs will face Bridgeport in a Class 4A, Division II area round matchup.